lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

     + Then, just like you have in Excel, there are vertical and horizontal scroll bars to move up and down rows and left and right across columns.

-   f.
-Next let's look at the various worksheet tabs at the bottom of the Excel file, from left to right:

-    + Control - you can click on the cell next to the word "Station" and select your station number **[ ]**, then click "Get Clinic List"

-    + ClinicSelection - this is where you select the the clinics your team would like to include in your dataset

-       ++ **[ ]** SPTransfers - data about Suicide Prevention transfers

-   g.
-Now let's look at the various worksheet tabs at the bottom of the Excel file:

 ### 2. Let's explore the information available in the BISL sharepoint splash page